 the growth of eggs during your menstrual cycle.
 In children, FSH is important for

 You may need this test to find out if your pituitary gland is making too much or too

 little FSH.
-This test can help your healthcare provider tell whether problems you
+This test can help your healthcare provider tell if problems you may be

-may be having are caused by your pituitary gland or by your ovaries or testicles.
+having are caused by your pituitary gland or by your ovaries or testicles.
+Some conditions

 Ovarian failure in women